 When you should use broad match

 - For a quick campaign launch.
-If you don’t have time for in-depth keyword research and rethinking matching options, you can add keywords in broad match.
+If you don’t have time for in-depth keyword research and rethinking matching options, you can add keywords in broad matches.
 But make sure to check your ad account daily and add irrelevant queries to the negative keyword list.
 This will improve your traffic quality.

 - To expand your audience reach in narrow niches.
 The system displays ads in response to requests with similar search intent.
 That’s how you can reach out to the audience that is potentially interested in your product.
 If the initial keyword list is limited, a broad match can be a lifesaver for you.